ndavila/GCE/README.md

 Project Overview
 ========

 A simple **Galactic Chemical Evolution (GCE)** tool which graphs quantities for the Clayton GCE models.
-In particular it calculates the star formation rate and solves the differential equation for the gas mass when an infall function is input.
+In particular it calculates the star formation rate and solves the differential equation for the gas mass, along with the total mass when an infall function is input.

 Installation
 ------------